 This isn’t an official America’s Got Talent product, but who cares because it looks vaguely like the golden buzzer—and even better, you can record your own 30-second message for the buzzer to say when pressed.

-There are also other colors if you’d rather not send someone straight through to the final round with a press of a button.
+There are other colors if you’d rather not send someone straight through to the final round with a press of a button.

 It was an experiment in which an ordinary family lived as if they were on Downton Abbey, though this series predated that scripted show by many years.
 Other people became the family’s servants, and the results were both educational and entertaining.